NexwayGroup/foobator/junior/reverse-string.md

 # Reverse string

 Write a function that takes a string as parameter and returns the same string but in reverse.
-Do not use built-in PHP functions for reversing strings or arrays.
+Do not use built-in/stdandard library functions for reversing strings or arrays.

-Comment relevant pieces of code only.
-Use doc blocks to document parameters and return types.
+Bonus points for:

-Writing a unit tests for testing common cases is highly recommended and will be rewarded with extra points.
+- writing unit tests for testing common cases

-Be concious of memory consumption and make sure the function can process very long strings.
-Bonus points awarded if you know the-big-O for space used (leave note in doc block).
+- turning the function into a working HTTP API server
+- recognizing the big O complexity of a solution for space and computation

 Input used to validate the solution (without quotes):
 - "Abcdefghijk"